Levani1111/Zoom-clone/README.md

 # ZOOM-Clone

-## Plan of Action
+### Plan of Action

-- Initialize NodeJS Project - DONE
+- Initialize NodeJS Project
-- Initialize first view - DONE
+- Initialize first view
-- Create a room id - DONE
+- Create a room id
-- Add the ability to view our own Video - Done
+- Add the ability to view our own Video
 - Add ability to allow others to stream their video
 - Add styling
 - Add the ability to create messages
 - Add mute button
 - Add stop video button
+- Deploy on heroku

 ### Tech